Rukhsanaashhad/rag-based-book-assistant/docs/01-module-1-ros/03-week-2.md

 ## ROS 1 Architecture

+### Master-Node-Slave Architecture
--   **Master-Node-Slave Architecture**: The role of the ROS Master in facilitating communication between nodes.
+The role of the ROS Master in facilitating communication between nodes.

+### XML-RPC based communication
--   **XML-RPC based communication**: How nodes register with the master and look up other nodes.
+How nodes register with the master and look up other nodes.

+### Parameter Server
--   **Parameter Server**: A shared dictionary for configuration parameters.
+A shared dictionary for configuration parameters.

 ## ROS 2 Architecture

+### Decentralized Discovery
--   **Decentralized Discovery**: The shift from a centralized master to a decentralized discovery mechanism using DDS (Data Distribution Service).
+The shift from a centralized master to a decentralized discovery mechanism using DDS (Data Distribution Service).

+### Quality of Service (QoS)
--   **Quality of Service (QoS)**: Fine-tuning communication reliability and durability.
+Fine-tuning communication reliability and durability.

+### Improved Security
--   **Improved Security**: The introduction of authentication and encryption.
+The introduction of authentication and encryption.